First posted in Jun 2010, updated on 23 Nov 2015.

 Even though the bee hoon is so-called plain, they taste nice on its own due to the soy seasonings.
-But one usually order other ‘liao‘ (ingredients) to go with the bee hoon.
-This is also great party food as it is filling and complement all the other finger foods that you have prepared, plus the noodles can be left be left on the table for a few hours without becoming soggy.
+Growing up, I love to eat plain bee hoon with just Sinsin garlic chilli sauce.
+That being said, they are usually complemented with homely dishes such as curry vegetables, sambal long beans and simple stir-fried cabbage.
+It is also popular party food as it go well with almost every finger food like fried chicken, plus the noodles can be left be left on the table for a few hours without becoming soggy.

 Adjust the seasonings to your liking - for example more light soy sauce for saltier taste, or more dark soy sauce for darker colour.
 You have to add the seasonings while there is still liquid in the wok, and not when the noodles are already dry.